IPGP/rinexmod/README.md

 # crzmeta.py

-The script will permit to extract a crz file's metadata with crz2rnx and teqc.
+The script will permit to extract a crz file's metadata.

 USE :